Variational cohomology and topological solitons in Yang-Mills-Chern-Simons theories: Abstract

 \section{Abstract}

 In cohomological formulations of the calculus of variations obstructions to the existence of (global) solutions of the Euler--Lagrange equations can arise in principle.
 It seems, however, quite common to assume that such obstructions always vanish, at least in the cases of interest in theoretical physics.
-This is not so: for Yang--Mills--Chern--Simons theories in odd dimensions $> 5$ we find a non trivial obstruction which leads to a quite strong non existence theorem for topological solitons/instantons.
-Applied to holographic QCD this reveals then a possible mathematical inconsistency.
-For solitons in the important Sakai--Sugimoto model this inconsistency takes the form that their $\mathfrak{u}_1$-component cannot decay sufficiently fast to ``extend to infinity'' like the $\mathfrak{su}_n$--component.
+This is not so: for Yang--Mills--Chern--Simons theories on compact manifolds in odd dimensions $\geq 5$ we find a non trivial obstruction which leads to a quite strong non existence theorem for topological solitons/instantons.
+The consequences of this result for the Yang--Mills--Chern--Simons theories of holographic QCD (on $\R^5$) are discussed.

 {\bf Key words}: cohomological formulation of the calculus of variations, Chern--Weil theory, Yang--Mills--Chern--Simons theories, topological solitons

 {\bf 2020 MSC primary}: 53C07; 53Z05; 57R20;

 {\bf 2020 MSC secondary}: 81T13; 81T20;